asuh/front-end-macos/readme.md

     $ vagrant up

 My favorite box to use for new projects is called [Scotch Box](https://box.scotch.io/).
 It is fully-featured and contains everything I need built in to get started with many projects using PHP, JS or Ruby.
+For a WordPress environment, [Roots](https://roots.io/) has [Trellis](https://roots.io/trellis/) which includes everything you need for a powerful VM.

 ## Git